 of Adults with Disabilities, Achieve!Minneapolis, the Minnesota Department

 The Connecting to Success Web site was originally published on March 5, 2001.

-Connecting to Success is funded by the U.S. Department of Labor, Presidential Task Force on Employment of Adults with Disabilities, grant #E-9-4-0-0089.
+Connecting to Success was originally funded by the U.S. Department of Labor, Presidential Task Force on Employment of Adults with Disabilities, grant #E-9-4-0-0089.

 Connecting to Success is housed at the Institute on Community Integration,

 This page was last updated September 18, 2017.